19rishabh/StreamStash/README.md

 ## ✨ Features
 🔐 Secure Authentication: Full user authentication flow (Signup, Login, Logout) using JSON Web Tokens (JWT).
 🎬 Extensive Content Library: Fetch and display thousands of the latest movies and TV shows from an external API.
-📱 Fully Responsive UI: A modern and beautiful user interface built with Tailwind CSS that looks great on all devices, from mobile phones to desktops.
+📱 Responsive UI: A modern and beautiful user interface built with Tailwind CSS that looks great on all devices, from phones to desktops.
 📚 Search History: Users can view and manage their past search queries.
 🤖 Content Recommendations: Get suggestions for similar movies and TV shows based on your selection.
 💙 Awesome Landing Page: A beautiful and engaging landing page to welcome users.
 🌐 Deployment Ready: The application is structured for easy deployment to cloud platforms.

 ## ⚛️ Tech Stack
 *Frontend: React.js, Tailwind CSS*
 *Backend: Node.js, Express.js*
 *Database: MongoDB*
 *Authentication: JSON Web Tokens (JWT)*

 ## 🚀 Getting Started with StreamStash